 In the nearer term, any lack of supply of critical infrastructure and equipment required for drilling activity could result in delayed or reduced development in Oryx Petroleum's license areas, which could have a negative effect on Oryx Petroleum's prospects.
 Even in situations where Oryx Petroleum has contractually secured drilling rigs, those rigs will usually only be available to Oryx Petroleum after the current user has finished its drilling activity.
-If there are delays in the completion of the other rig user's drilling activity, Oryx Petroleum's drilling plans could be delayed.
-Under the terms of its PSCs and similar licenses, Oryx Petroleum may have a commitment to drill wells in its license areas within a specified time frame.
+If there are delays in the completion of the other rig user's drilling activity, Oryx Petroleum may have a commitment to drill wells in its license areas within a specified time frame.
 Oryx Petroleum, therefore, risks breaching those commitments and a termination of the applicable PSCs or similar licenses if it is delayed in obtaining the rigs needed to comply with its drilling commitments.
 Shortages or delays in the availability of, or increased costs to procure, drilling rigs, equipment, supplies, personnel or oilfield services could delay or adversely affect Oryx Petroleum's production, development and exploration operations, which could have a Material Adverse Effect.

 Disruptions in the supply of essential utility services, such as water and electricity, could halt or impede Oryx Petroleum's operations.
 Also, access to transportation infrastructure, such as pipelines and port access, will be critical to distributing oil production by Oryx Petroleum and the unavailability of, or disruptions to, access to required infrastructure could negatively affect Oryx Petroleum's operations.
 In particular, access to the Kurdistan Region-Turkey export pipeline may be restricted as a result of activity by or related to ISIS militants, internal instability and violence in Turkey or disputes between the Iraqi Federal Government and the KRG regarding exports.
-In Nigeria, there are a limited number of oil pipelines and the Nigerian pipeline infrastructure is subject to frequent vandalism and sabotage.